SolidRun/imx6_buildroot/README.md

 ---
 **NOTE**

-If you use **HummingBoard CBI** Carrier board, you should change the U-Boot environment hb_cbi for 'no' to 'yes' to enable the RS485 & CanBus interface, you can use the U-boot commands below:
+If you use **HummingBoard CBI** Carrier board, you should change the U-Boot environment is_cbi for 'no' to 'yes' to enable the RS485 & CanBus interface, you can use the U-boot commands below:
 ```
-setenv hb_cbi yes; saveenv; boot
+setenv is_cbi yes; saveenv; boot
 ```

 ---